|Harriet Beecher Stowe|

 June 5, 1837 – Houston was incorporated by the Republic of Texas.

-June 5, 1862 - Union forces arrived at Fort Pillow.
-The Confederates had evacuated the previous day.
+June 5, 1862 - Union forces arrived at Fort Pillow, which the Confederates had evacuated the previous day.
+Fort Pillow was a key stronghold on the Mississippi River.

-June 5, 1864 – During the Civil War, at the Battle of Piedmont, Union forces under General David Hunter defeated a Confederate army under Gen. William “Grumble” Jones at Piedmont, Virginia, taking nearly 1,000 prisoners.
+June 5, 1864 – During the Civil War, at the Battle of Piedmont, Union forces under General David Hunter defeated a Confederate army under Gen. William “Grumble” Jones at Piedmont, Virginia.
+Six hundred soldiers were killed or wounded, and another 1,000 were captured; the Yankees lost 800.
+The victory cleared the way for Union occupation of the upper Shenandoah Valley.

 June 5, 1884 - U.S. Civil War General William T. Sherman refused the Republican presidential nomination, saying, "I will not accept if nominated and will not serve if elected."